Mohr–Tranebjærg syndrome: Genetic Counseling

 Since the pattern of inheritance for Mohr-Tranebjærg is known to be X-linked recessive, genetic counseling is considered beneficial to families with known carriers.
 In the case that a female is a carrier, the statistical risk of male offspring inheriting the disease is 50%, while the probability that a female offspring will be a carrier is 50%.
 However, when a male is the carrier, the probability of having a female carrier offspring is 100%, and male offspring will not have any chance of inheriting the syndrome.
 Because of the statistical probabilities that each sex inherits the syndrome, males are affected by Mohr-Tranebjærg more frequently than females are.
 Females who carry one copy of the TIMM8A gene (described in Genetics) are usually unaffected, however, may develop mild hearing loss and dystonia.

 Prognosis

 Prognosis is poor.
 The combination of deafness and blindness severely affects communication, while the ongoing movement disorder results in an increasingly unstable gait.
 Life expectancy is highly variable and can range from death in the teenage years (after a rapidly progressive dystonia) to those that live into their 60's.

 History

 This condition was first described in 1960.

 Epidemiology

-Mohr-Tranebjᴂrg syndrome (MTS) prevalence is unknown.
+Mohr-Tranebjærg syndrome (MTS) prevalence is unknown.
 More than 90 cases (in 37 families) are known, but not all cases have been reported in the literature.